catseye/Falderal/README.markdown

 Version 0.11-PRE "Dan Ryan Expressway"

 This is the reference distribution of Falderal, a file format for literate test suites.
+What sets Falderal apart from most other test frameworks is that it recognizes that **your tests are for a functionality, not a particular implementation of that functionality**.

 Falderal is particularly suited for:

 *   documenting programming languages with prose and examples
 *   testing multiple implementations of a programming language